datamapper/datamapper.github.com/getting-started.markdown

 Set up your database tables
 ---------------------------

 Relational Databases work with pre-defined tables.
-To create the tables in the underlying storage, run:
+To be able to create the tables in the underlying storage, you need to require `dm-migrations` first.

+{% highlight ruby %}
+require  'dm-migrations'
+{% endhighlight %}

+Once you made sure that `dm-migrations` is available, you can create the tables by issuing the following command.

 {% highlight ruby %}
 DataMapper.auto_migrate!